 (Just for laughs, it would mean a maximum damage of 258 in this example.)

-This is enough to drop most enemies in a single hit.
-If they’re still standing afterwards, they will not be in good shape!
+This is more than enough to drop most enemies in a single hit.
+If they’re still standing afterward, they will not be in good shape!

 Connections